pathouse/logjoy/LOGRAGE_README.md

 - no change to action cable logs
 - only JSON formatting

-We stay away from monkeypatching Rails because that makes the code harder to maintain (indeed, the monkeypatching is the reason I started working on this gem to move away from Lograge)
+Monkeypatching Rails is avoided because that makes the code harder to maintain.

+As a result, Logjoy is not as aggressive about cleaning up certain default Rails logs such as the request started logs:

+> `Started GET "/" for ::1 at 2021-09-2900:25:00 -0400`